Parking and Transit

 Premium Taxi Service

-The City of Alameda also offers a Premium Taxi Service program for residents 70-years or older or East Bay Paratransit-certified.
+The City of Alameda offers a premium taxi service program for residents 70-years or older or East Bay Paratransit-certified.
+Eligible riders must purchase the discount taxi vouchers in advance.

 See the Alameda Paratransit website for more information.